Is your schedule out of control?

 Numerous studies show that multitasking:

-Multitasking creates stress, decreases productivity, and damages your brain.
+Multitasking can create stress, decrease productivity, and harm your brain.
 If you are one of the 92 percent of people who, for example, check emails (that again!) and do other tasks in meetings, for instance, you need to stop.

 Guess what?
 When you think you are multitasking, you’re not.
 "When we think we're multitasking, most often we aren't really doing two things at once, but instead, we're doing individual actions in rapid succession or task-switching," said neuropsychologist Cynthia Kubu, Ph.D.

 It takes about 25 minutes to move between tasks.
-This is called "switching time," and it’s the time it takes to change your focus and back out of whatever you were doing and refocus on something else.
+This is called "switching time," and it’s the time it takes to change your focus and return to whatever you were doing, then refocus on something else.

-"The more we multitask, the less we actually accomplish, because we slowly lose our ability to focus enough to learn," Kubu said.
-"If we're constantly attempting to multitask, we don't practice tuning out the rest of the word to engage in deeper processing and learning."
+"The more we multitask, the less we actually accomplish because we gradually lose our ability to focus enough to learn," Kubu said.
+"If we're constantly trying to multitask, we don't practice tuning out the rest of the world to engage in deeper processing and learning."

 What to Do Instead